rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 !!!
 Note

-    Most distros, have several grub2-* utilities readily available that can be used for performing various GRUB2 and boot loader house keeping tasks.
-For example you can use the grub2-set-default command to change or set the default kernel to be booted at system startup.
+    Most distros, have several grub2-* utilities readily available that can be used for performing various GRUB2 and boot loader housekeeping tasks.
+For example, you can use the grub2-set-default command to change or set the default kernel to be booted at system startup.

 ## Booting the custom Kernel
 The next stage is to test the new kernel to make sure that the system can indeed boot with it.